uhh-lt/newsleak/documentation/content/news/_index.md

 ## Project blog

-On this page, we keep you updated about important developments around the new/s/leak project.
+On this page, we keep you updated about important developments of the new/s/leak project.